BitDevsLagos/BitcoinWallet/README.md

 5. Commit your work and push it to your fork.
 6. Open a Pull Request against the `Rust-BitcoinWallet` branch of the main `BitDevsLagos/BitcoinWallet` repository.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual-licensed as above, without any additional terms or conditions.

 ### Project Directory Structure

-Of course.
-Here is a well-structured `README.md` that explains your project structure.
-This is designed to be placed inside the `rust` branch of the main repository to guide other Rust developers.

----

-# Rust Implementation of BitcoinWallet

 This directory contains the Rust implementation of the BitcoinWallet project, structured as a **Cargo Workspace** to ensure a clean separation between core logic and user interfaces.

 This approach allows us to build and maintain the critical wallet functionality independently from how the user interacts with it (be it a command-line tool or a graphical interface).

-## 🏛️ Project Structure

 This project is organized into three distinct crates: `wallet_core`, `cli`, and `gui`.